CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Unique._ Each player makes a roll (draws a #) for each faction he has in play.
-Discard any faction if the result is 2 or 3, or it its result plus the player's unused general influence is less than 10.
+Discard any faction if the result is 2 or 3, or if its result plus the player's unused general influence is less than 10.
 Remove _News of Doom_ from the game.
 > >
 > > {: .fs-3 }
 > > _“...they hid themselves in fear and would not come forth until the day was up...”_ ***---&#65279;LotRV***